-A recipe for super simple bread machine sandwich rolls.
-Versatile, easy, and popular with everyone.
+These bread machine sandwich rolls are versatile, easy, and popular with everyone.

 Bread Machine Sandwich Rolls